Far-From-Here-studio/BOTD-Unity6/README.md

 Old demo from 2018 and Assets store were for Unity 2018, but it have bugs and were not "as it" fully usable with lastest Unity version (2022+), So here is the updated content, with few minor changes to match Unity's HDRP new capacity.

-Complete Demo Scene
+.Complete original Demo Scene

-Implemented the FFH template
+.Implemented the FFH template

-FSR2 + realtime GI setup
+.*FSR2 + realtime GI setup*

 => you can load BOTD gameplay content by loading BootStrapDemo.unity(which have the global volumes for sky etc) in Assets/FarFromHere/..
 Then use the SceneLoader gameObject to load the full BOTD ScenesList, press play